 Culture and traditions of a foreign country form the majority of our travel impressions.
 As with any other travel destination, once you are in Norway you notice the differences with your home country and try to learn these interesting and unknown customs.
-The information below may be very useful for if you are planning a trip to Norway.
+The information below about customs and traditions in Norway may be very useful for if you are planning a trip there.

 You may also be interested in Transport and Driving in Norway.